iamvery/iamvery.github.com/_drafts/feature-tours.md

 Another problem with writing code to set up acceptance-level examples is that everything you're writing is in some way coupled to the underlying implementation.
 Therefore, you will often see this features begin to fail when seemingly unimportant implementation changes are made to the system.
 This might be categorized as what TestDouble calls a ["NOOOPE" test](https://github.com/testdouble/contributing-tests/wiki/Testing-Pyramid).

+## Speed

+As a final observation, I would like to mention that this style of testing may lead to a faster test suite.
+It's true, these style of tests can be _very_ slow.
+In the context of web, they often involve some sort of browser automation that just takes time to setup and teardown.
+Therefore, the fewer times you have to do this the better off you are.

 ## Feature Tours

 The proposal is that we write such tests as _tours_ of the feature being exercised.
 For example, if you're building some basic CRUD functionality in a web app, the test script might look like this: